[For beginners] About PHP constructors

 public function __construct() { // Processing content }

-Access modifiers include public, protected, and private, but if you do not set it to public, the constructor method will not be called when the class is called from outside, so basically use the public access modifier.
+There are three access modifiers: public, protected, and private.
+If you do not use public, the constructor method will not be called when the class is called from outside, so you should generally use the public access modifier

-Also, a method with two underscores and "__" in front of the method name is called a magic method.
-Magic methods are methods that are called in special situations, and in addition to constructors, there are also ``__get'' and ``__set.''
-I digress, but constructors can be written and used as shown above.
+Additionally, methods with two underscores "__" before the method name are called magic methods.
+Magic methods are methods that are called in special situations, and in addition to constructors, there are also "__get" and "__set".
+I've digressed, but constructors can be written and used as shown above

 Usage example

-From here, let's actually use it and establish the image.
+Now let's actually use it and get a feel for it.
 First, create a class.
-This time, we will create a human class, the Human class.
+In this example, we'll create a Human class

-Since we are creating a human class, we have "name, age, and birthplace" as necessary properties (variables).
-When calling this class, the number specified in the constructor argument must be included in the argument when creating the instance.
+Since we are creating a human class, we have prepared "Name, Age, Place of Origin" as the necessary properties (variables).
+When calling this class, the number specified in the constructor argument must be entered as an argument when creating an instance

 $human = new Human('taro', 32);

-By writing the code above, we were able to instantiate the Human class by passing the necessary values to the constructor. $human stores the Human class.
+By writing it as above, we were able to pass the necessary values to the constructor and instantiate the Human class. $human contains the Human class

-If you look closely at the contents of the constructor, you will see that the third argument $from has the value Japan.
-In this way, in constructors and PHP methods in general, you can set an initial value such as entering this value if nothing is received.
-If a value is received, the received value is assigned and the initial value is not called.
+If you look closely at the contents of the constructor, you'll see that the value Japan is assigned to the third argument, $from.
+In this way, constructors and PHP methods in general allow you to set an initial value to be entered if nothing is received.
+If a value is received, the received value is assigned and the initial value is not called

-Next why variables are designated as private , it is because it is prohibited to change them directly from the outside.
-This type of writing is called encapsulation
+Next , why private variables are specified ?
+This is because they are prohibited from being changed directly from the outside.
+This style of writing is called encapsulation

 In this case, we have prepared a set method and written the judgment expression within the set method.

-By calling that set method in the constructor, when the Human class is instantiated, setAge() is called to limit the value that goes into $age.
+By calling this set method in the constructor, when the Human class is instantiated, setAge() is called and the value entered in $age is restricted.

-In the example below, when a value of 201 or higher is received, 200 is forcibly entered.
+In the example below, if a value of 201 or higher is received, the value 200 is forcibly entered

-By initializing variables in the constructor, the variables of the newly created instance will always contain the specified values.
-This feature allows variables to have values for each object.
+By initializing variables in the constructor, the variables of the newly created instance always have the specified values.
+This function allows variables to have values for each object

 summary